sikandarali94/development-notes/Javascript-Notes/Chapter 2 - Types and Operators.md

 * This can be fixed with the coercion trick: `window.libraryName = window.libraryName || "Lib 2";` in lib2.js.
 * That coersion trick is found in a lot of frameworks.
 This in itself could cause a lot of errors, however, it is likely the developer's fault for colliding with the name, that he or she is using.

+---

+The main credit for these notes goes to Anthony Alicea.
+He has a great set of courses which can be found at, [https://www.udemy.com/user/anthonypalicea/](https://www.udemy.com/user/anthonypalicea/)